ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 credit.
 You can also get engagement credit by submitting various surveys and other small engagement tasks we may ask of you throughout the quarter.

-You need to get credit for 14 (out of 20 total) quizzes for full engagement credit.
+You need to get credit for 80% (ex: 29 out of 36 total) quizzes, surveys, or tasks for full engagement credit.

 <a id="p:programming"></a>
 <h3>Programming</h3>